This post contains affiliate links.

 As with our infused olive oil and truffle oil, basil oil is very versatile.
 It’s the perfect addition for drizzling over veggies, using as a flavoring for tomato and mozzarella caprese salad, adding to soup, or enjoying on fresh-out-of-the-oven bread!

-- Basil: Start with 2 cups of fresh basil.
-Two cups creates a flavor that goes a long way and cooks down to help us reach the perfect oil to basil ratio.
+- Basil: Two cups of basil create a flavor that goes a long way and cooks down to help us reach the perfect oil-to-basil ratio.

-- Olive Oil: As for the oil, 1 cup of extra virgin olive oil will do the trick.
-Be sure to aim for high quality oil here, as the flavors will be shining through!
+- Olive Oil: As for the oil, extra virgin olive oil will do the trick.
+Be sure to aim for high quality oil here that has a mild flavor, as the flavors will be shining through!

 Begin by preparing a bowl of ice water.